Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Experiments

-\paragraph{\textit{Ablation study}.} In this part, we perform an ablation study on all datasets to assess the contributions of the FE and CellMPNN blocks in CeGNN, as shown in Table \ref{tab:Ablation Study}.
-The results in Task 1 indicate that, without the introduction of the cell, the assembly of the tradition node-edge message passing mechanism and FE block still shows good generalization ability, even with small data.
-Although we attempt to make the model learn higher-order information in each round, the results in Task 2 clearly demonstrate that the cell-embedded mechanism did not achieve the desired performance, which means that the network architecture of traditional MPNNs still has serious over-smoothness problems that need a better solution.
+In this part, we perform an ablation study on all datasets to assess the contributions of the FE and CE blocks in CeFeGNN, as shown in Table \ref{tab:Ablation Study}.
+The results indicate that, without the introduction of the cell, the assembly of the traditional node-edge message passing mechanism and FE block still shows good generalization ability, even with small data.
+Although we attempt to make the model learn higher-order information in each round, the results demonstrate that the cell-embedded mechanism did not achieve the desired performance, which means that the network architecture of traditional MPNNs still has the over-smoothness problems that need a better solution.

 As shown in Table \ref{tab:computational_cost_and_scalability}, our model with similar parameter ranges achieves the best performance compared with MGN and MP-PDE.
 We have verified that the improvement of our model performance is due to the innovative use of cell features rather than the introduction of additional parameters.
+For precision-oriented tasks (e.g., modeling PDEs), some trade-off in terms of speed while achieving much higher precision is acceptable.
+For example, compared to suboptimal models, CeFeGNN achieves a RMSE reduction of 10 $\times$ or more (see Table \ref{tab:Performance Summary}) on FN and GS datasets.
+Even without the FE module (see Table \ref{tab:Ablation Study}), our model still yields a 3 $\times$ RMSE reduction.

 In addition, as shown in Table \ref{tab:impact_of_window_size_and_number_of_sub-features}, excessive feature segmentation can disrupt feature correlations and degrade model performance.
 Thus, we use the splitting method with a proper window size.
-We also have performed a data scaling test and report the results (data size vs. prediction error) in the Appendix Table \ref{tab:data_scaling_results} to support our claim of low data requirement.
-The tests were conducted on the Burgers example using 10, 20 and 30 trajectories as training data.
+We also have performed a data scaling test and report the results (data size vs. prediction error) in the Appendix Table \ref{tab:data_scaling_results}.
+The tests were conducted on the Burgers example using varying trajectories as training data.
 It can be observed that our model with a smaller amount of data has equal or superior performance compared with that of other methods (MGN and MP-PDE) with larger amounts of data.
+Additionally, we have investigated the effectiveness of the cell feature on graph-based networks over all benchmarks.
+The results in Table \ref{tab:Effect_cell} show the positive efficacy of cell features.
+A ablation test about the relative cell position information also demonstrates cell's significance, shown in Appendix Table \ref{tab:cell_pos}.
+More importantly, the comparison results between two-level and three-level message passing mechanisms in Appendix Table \ref{tab:message_level} have verified the he rationality of model design motivation.